TDIH: Barbara Dulinsky, USMC

 “We are still on a 24-hour curfew,” Dulinsky wrote, “with all hands in utilities . . . .
 Right now, most of us don’t look the picture of ‘The New Image.’
 Whew!
 Hardly!
 I can’t determine at night, if I’m pooped from the work day or from carrying around these anvils tied to my feet called combat boots.”

-“Barbara epitomized the crusty senior staff NCO and had been a hard as nails drill instructor,” said Mitzi Manning, Dulinsky’s friend and fellow Marine.
+“Barbara epitomized the crusty senior staff NCO and had been a hard as nails drill instructor,” said Mitzi Manning, Dulinsky’s fellow Marine.
 “But beneath all that was one of the most intelligent and artistic women I have known in the Corps.”

 Semper Fi, Marine.